 We can’t afford to buy a slip in the Santa Barbara Harbor (true.
 Anyone reading have a slip for rent?), there is a very long waitlist for liveaboard slips in Ventura marinas (that may be true), and sailing the boat back to Santa Barbara – against the prevailing winds – from where we currently are in San Carlos, Mexico would be a big pain in the ass (very, very, true).

-I’m working every angle here.
+I’m working from every angle here.
 Researching how much it would cost to have the boat trailered back to California.
-We’d drive her back ourselves but the boat is too heavy to pull with our Dodge Sprinter van so we’d have to hire out.
+We’d drive her back ourselves, but the boat is too heavy to pull with our Dodge Sprinter van, so we’d have to hire out.

 And now, as we begin our second winter season of cruising the coasts of Mexico, each day is met with a bittersweet moment knowing that our time on this boat – our first home together – will come to an end.

-I’m paraphrasing here, but Buddhist believe that attachment is the root of suffering and I have to agree.
+I’m paraphrasing here, but Buddhists believe that attachment is the root of suffering, and I have to agree.

-Attachment to emotions bring pain, attachment to people (especially the end of a relationship or when loved ones pass away) brings pain, attachment to drugs and alcohol bring pain to our bodies, and attachment to homes can bring lots of sorrow.
+Attachment to emotions brings pain, attachment to people (especially the end of a relationship or when loved ones pass away) brings pain, attachment to drugs and alcohol brings pain to our bodies, and attachment to homes can bring lots of sorrow.

 I don’t know if it’s the military-brat-turned-gypsy in me, but I’ve always realized my time in each home is limited.